 What does nearly every car produced anywhere since the days of the Model T have in common?
 Other than wheels, it’s the inevitability that sometime, somewhere, somebody has stuffed a small-block Chevy V8 into it.
 We’ve yet to hear of a V8 Prius and there might be a Russian ZiL or two that remains innocent of the Mouse Motor, but everything else from ’32 Fords to RX-7s, has at one time or another had the ubiquitous Chevrolet engine stuffed under the hood — or wherever else it might fit.

-Last week, the members of South Coast CORSA (Corvair Society of America) were kind enough to invite the author to their recent meeting in Torrance, giving us a chance to see some the fine cars owned by the local members.
-Aside from Greg Vargas’s cherry black Monza (pictures of which appeared in our recent Corvair article), it brought us face to face with a highly unusual example of the Corvair breed: Chuck Rust’s Crown V8 Corvair, a car that is no longer quite a Corvair, but a Corv-8.
+The author recent met some of the members of the South Coast CORSA (Corvair Society of America) chapter and had a chance to see some of the cars owned by the members.
+Aside from Greg Vargas’s cherry black Monza (pictures of which appeared in our recent Corvair article), we also came face to face with a highly unusual example of the Corvair breed: Chuck Rust’s Crown V8 Corvair, a car that is no longer quite a Corvair, but a Corv-8.

 A BRIEF HISTORY OF GO-FAST